why-voting-is-important-for-union-leadership-and-civic-engagement

 Fostering Civic Engagement and Accountability

 This proactive engagement fosters greater accountability from elected officials, who recognize that their constituents are informed and engaged participants in the democratic process, highlighting that voting is important.
-Furthermore, when members of the organization cast their votes, they reinforce the idea that voting is important and cultivate a culture of civic responsibility that extends beyond the ballot box, inspiring broader participation in various civic activities.
+Furthermore, when members of the organization cast their votes, they reinforce the idea that voting is important and cultivate a culture of that extends beyond the ballot box, inspiring broader participation in various civic activities.
 For instance, initiatives such as the United Steelworkers’ registration drives have demonstrated remarkable success, leading to record-high participation rates.

-Votem’s innovative online voting solutions have proven instrumental in this regard.
+Votem’s innovative have proven instrumental in this regard.
 Testimonials from satisfied clients illustrate this success.
 For example, Votem effectively managed the receipt of 299,000 votes for the National Radio Hall of Fame, a significant increase from the previous year, and helped deliver 123,000 votes-more than double the turnout of the last election in 2015.
-Such efforts not only enhance turnout but also highlight that voting is important, strengthening the organization’s role as a champion of democratic engagement to ensure that the voices of workers are heard and valued in the political arena.
+Such efforts not only but also highlight that voting is important, strengthening the organization’s role as a champion of democratic engagement to ensure that the voices of workers are heard and valued in the political arena.

 Honoring the Struggle for Voting Rights